Fetal Movement Myths Debunked: What’s Normal in Pregnancy

 What Different Types of Movements Mean

-Fetal movements can vary considerably in type and frequency, each offering insights into your baby’s health.
-Generally, you’ll notice three main types of movements: kicks, rolls, and hiccups.
+Fetal movements can vary considerably in type and frequency, and each type offers clues about your baby’s health.
+You’ll generally notice three main types: kicks, rolls, and hiccups.

-Kicks are typically sharp and can indicate your baby’s strength and alertness.
-Rolls, which feel like a wave, often suggest your baby is changing position, while hiccups may signal normal fetal development and respiratory function, caused by the diaphragm contracting.
+Kicks are typically sharp and can reflect your baby’s strength and alertness.
+Rolls feel like a slow wave and often mean your baby is shifting position.
+Hiccups may feel like a rhythmic tapping — they’re a normal sign of fetal development and reflect the diaphragm contracting as the baby practices breathing.

 When to Seek Medical Advice Regarding Fetal Movement

 Monitoring your baby’s movements is essential for evaluating their health during pregnancy.
-You should seek medical advice if you notice any of the following:
+Reach out to your provider if you notice any of the following:

 Monitoring your baby’s movements is crucial for assessing their health during pregnancy; seek medical advice if you notice any concerning changes.